openclaw-channel-octo

 Interactive (prompts for token and API URL):

-After the account is written, restart the gateway (openclaw gateway restart)
+After the account is written, restart the gateway (openclaw gateway run --force)

 or wait for the next auto-reload — the plugin watches channels.octo and